mfrachet/acodingdance/src/posts/a-b-testing-with-the-jamstack/index.md

 If the visitors of the variant A come more often than the visitors of the variant B, then we can assume that variant A is a more viable solution to represent the data on the page.

-## How do we use A/B testing in none JAMstack applications?
+## How do we use A/B testing in non JAMstack applications?

 In applications that are not built on top of the JAMstack, the idea is quite straightforward.